 $5 X 100 – $50 = Profit

-Remember that each option contract grants exposure to 100 units of the underlying, while options premiums are quoted for a single unit of the underlying.
-Remember also to use the actual total contract premium paid, as well as introduce a multiplier of 100, when calculating your net profit.
+Remember that each option contract grants exposure to 100 units of the underlying interest rate, while options premiums are quoted for a single unit of the underlying.
+Remember also to use the full contract premium and apply a multiplier of 100 when calculating net profit.

 The Takeaway

-Interest rate options can be of interest to investors who understand the underlying drivers of these securities.
-They essentially provide direct exposure to interest rates, on a leveraged basis, at a relatively competitive cost.
+Interest rate options may appeal to investors who understand the underlying drivers of these securities.
+They provide direct exposure to interest rates, on a leveraged basis, at a relatively competitive cost.

-When employed strategically, interest rate options enable investors to enhance their upside or mitigate their downside in a volatile rate environment.
+When employed strategically, interest rate options may allow investors to profit from changes in interest rates or help mitigate their downside in a volatile rate environment.

 FAQ